hu4132231/api-testing-practice/README.md

 - Basic response time validation
 - Test case documentation and organization

-This project is organized as a small QA-style portfolio project to demonstrate test design thinking, request validation, and basic Postman test implementation.
+This project is organized as a small QA-style portfolio project to demonstrate test case design, request validation, and basic Postman test implementation.

 ---